 - Loss of enjoyment of life

 However, defendants in these types of claims often try to avoid liability by claiming that a plaintiff was partially responsible for their own injuries.
 Without a skilled attorney to defend against these allegations, an injured victim could have their damage award reduced depending on their degree of fault for the incident.
-In addition to proving a property owner’s negligence, a local slip and fall attorneys can also work to disprove fault by a plaintiff and maximize their recovery.
+In addition to proving a property owner’s negligence, a local slip and fall lawyers can also work to disprove fault by a plaintiff and maximize their recovery.

 A sudden fall can result in painful and even debilitating injuries, especially for elderly or otherwise vulnerable individuals.
 Unfortunately, it can be difficult to hold property owners liable for dangerous conditions on their premises without legal training.